Last modified October 11, 2021

-How many more CO2 molecules is in the measuring cell, the greater the energy absorbed.
+The more CO2 molecules in the measuring chamber, the greater the energy absorbed.

 The absorbed energy of the CO2 molecules mainly excites the molecular vibrations, which results in a increased translational energy of molecules and, due to the closed measuring chamber, a increased pressure in the chamber.

 A modulation of the light source causes a periodic pressure change in the measuring cell, which can be measured with a microphone.
 The sign of the Microphone thus serves to measure the number of CO2 molecules present in the chamber measurement and can be used to calculate CO2 concentration.

 Sensirion calls for its implementation of this technology PASens® Technology.

 How much does a Sensirion SCD40 or SCD41 cost?